Years of Experience

 Monetary compensation comes to approximately $24.49 for Advanced Cardiac Life Support Specialists, far surpassing the earnings of non-credentialed workers.
 Registered Nurses also rank high on the pay scale, with expected earnings of $24.47 per hour.
 Indiana University (IU) Health compensates Associate Degree Nursing (ADN), Associate Degree in Nursing-holders the most at $35.52 per hour.

 When it comes to skills, employees who report Critical Care among their abilities seem to make the most, reporting a median income of $27.00.
 Customer Service is a popular skill in the Indiana University (IU) Health workforce; nearly one-seventh of those surveyed report putting it to use in their jobs.
 Three more common skills are Acute Care, Electronic Medical Records, and Intensive Care Unit.

 At Indiana University (IU) Health, there are significantly more females than males — the female-to-male ratio is more than 3 to 1.

-As part of compensation, Indiana University (IU) Health gives paid vacation to a fifth of workers and paid sick leave to one in ten workers.
-Indiana University (IU) Health workers get plenty of help saving for their golden years, with retirement savings options such as a 401(k) plan and a 403(b) plan.
-A strong majority of workers receive health insurance, and most workers get dental coverage.
-The company also dishes out perks such as life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.
+As part of compensation, Indiana University (IU) Health gives paid vacation to one in five workers and paid sick leave to one in ten workers.
+Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a 403(b) plan.
+At Indiana University (IU) Health, a fair portion of workers have health insurance, and most workers have dental coverage.
+Indiana University (IU) Health also dishes out privileges such as life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.